evcc-io/evcc/README.md

 ## Plugins

 Plugins are used to integrate various devices and external data sources with EVCC.
-Plugins can be used in combination with a `default` type meter, charger or vehicle.
+Plugins can be used in combination with a `custom` type meter, charger or vehicle.

 Plugins support both _read_ and _write_ access.
 When using plugins for _write_ access, the actual data is provided as variable in form of `${var[:format]}`.
 If `format` is omitted, data is formatted according to the default Go `%v` [format](https://golang.org/pkg/fmt/).
 The variable is replaced with the actual data before the plugin is executed.